-Experience: Six years professional experience in health services, three of which must have been in professional clinical or administrative services in areas other than Mental Health, Developmental Disabilities or Addictions, and three of which must have been at the managerial or supervisory level.
+Experience: Six years of professional experience in health services, three of which must have been in professional clinical or administrative services, in areas other than Mental Health, Developmental Disabilities or Addictions, and three of which must have been at the managerial or supervisory level.

 DESIRED OR PREFERRED QUALIFICATIONS

 The desired candidate should have experience working at a harm reduction organization and implementing harm reduction programs.
 He/she should also have experience working in the Public Health field, as well as knowledge of racial and social justice frameworks for understanding substance use policy.